Introduction: The Inescapable Present

 We live in a deeply unjust world.
 Across borders, life chances are hugely affected by where we are born.
 The median age for someone in Uganda or Niger is below 16 years while in Germany or Japan it is around 46.

 Our conceptions of responsibility for realising justice are, however, under immense strain.
 In our world, causal connections to unjust harms are often highly diffuse and the effects of discrete actions on overall outcomes are increasingly hard to discern.
 Even as connections between deprivations and globalised social processes have intensified, moral implications for specific agents remain unclear.
-The standard view of “normal justice”, as the political theorist Judith Shklar called it, comes to represent the interests of some, often a relatively privileged few, while neglecting those of others.7 Meanwhile, there appear to be few alternatives to dominant market or political dogmas that can adequately respond to these circumstances.8 Individual virtue seems insufficient but institutional responses to take up the slack are not in sight either.
+The standard view of “normal justice”, as the political theorist Judith Shklar called it, comes to represent the interests of some, often a relatively privileged few, while neglecting those of others.

 This is the inescapable context in which artificial intelligence is surging as a global political, economic, and cultural force.
 Yet, this backdrop rarely makes it into the discussion of how machines ought to fit into our collective future.
 That is why Joi Ito’s Resisting Reduction: A Manifesto is such a timely and significant intervention.
 We cannot succumb to technological path dependencies.
 A defining question of our age is whether machines will exacerbate current injustices or contribute to rooting them out.
 Extended intelligence in a systems paradigm gives us realistic hope for the latter.

 Reductionism has a firm grip on contemporary thinking about justice.
 At least since the influence of Descartes and Newton on scientific method in the seventeenth century, reductionism has been a powerful force on all aspects of Western thought.